antonizero99/SO-questions-aws-pipeline/README.md

 2. S3: An object storage without limitation on how large of the objects.
 We can use it as a data lake in many scenario
 3. RedShift: A managed data warehouse with ability of elastically scale out and scale in to adapt increase of connections, data size or users

+Schedule of running:
+- This dataset is coming from Stack Overflow data source which is used worldwide.
+So this pipeline might pull data from a staging data source which is usually updated daily.
+Propose this data pipeline run daily at 1:00AM UTC.

 ### 1. Data sources:

 2 data sources: